njm25/WitherChunk/readme.md

 The plugin's configuration is managed in `plugins/WitherChunks/config.yml`.

 * `max-wither`: The maximum number of Wither Skeletons allowed to spawn across all wither chunks (default: 100).
 This can be adjusted to control server performance and gameplay balance.
+* `spawn-interval-sec`: The interval in seconds at which the plugin attempts to spawn Wither Skeletons (default: 30).
+* `spawn-chance`: The chance (from 0.0 to 1.0) that a Wither Skeleton will spawn during a spawn attempt (default: 1.0, meaning 100% chance).

 ---